markqvist/reticulum_website/docs/manual/_sources/understanding.rst.txt

 * HKDF for key derivation

-* Modified Fernet for encrypted tokens
+* Encrypted tokens are based on the Fernet spec

+  * Ephemeral keys derived from an ECDH key exchange on Curve25519

-  * AES-128 in CBC mode
+  * AES-128 in CBC mode with PKCS7 padding

-  * HMAC for message authentication
+  * HMAC using SHA256 for message authentication

+  * IVs are generated through os.urandom()

-  * No Version and Timestamp metadata included
+  * No Fernet version and timestamp metadata fields

 * SHA-256